 The CockroachDB Leaseholder and the Raft leader responsibilities serve very similar purposes.
 The Leaseholder controls access to a range for the purposes of transactional integrity and isolation, while the Raft Leaseholder controls access to a range for the purposes of replication and data safety.

 The Leaseholder is the only node that can propose writes to the Raft leader.
 CockroachDB will attempt to elect a Leaseholder who is also the Raft leader so that these communications can be streamlined.
-The Leaseholder serves all writes and most reads so it is able to maintain the in-memory data structures necessary to mediate read/write conflicts for the transaction layer.
+The Leaseholder serves all writes and most reads, so it is able to maintain the in-memory data structures necessary to mediate read/write conflicts for the transaction layer.

 Closed timestamps and follower reads